DiRAC-Training/FM002-Version-control/_episodes/05-remote.md

 objectives:
 - "Add an SSH key to a GitHub account"
 - "Understand `git push` and `git pull`"
-keypoints:
-- "Git can easily synchronise your local repository with a remote one"
-- "GitHub needs an SSH key to allow access"

 ---

 We've learned how to use a **local repository** to store our code and view changes: